 Today Matthews revealed that as well as major technology problems within Terminal 5, the building opened without properly operating toilets, unfinished paintwork and problems with staff security.

-The BBC reports that Matthews told the Select Committee that the baggage system had only been tested at full load 20 times and that “the testing regine did not adequately replicate the first days of operations.”
+BBC reports that Matthews told the Select Committee ">The BBC reports that Matthews told the Select Committee that the baggage system had only been tested at full load 20 times and that “the testing regine did not adequately replicate the first days of operations.”
 He did defend the organisation by pointing out that the baggage system was now good.

 Matthews also admitted to the Select Committee that no BAA investigation into who was responsible for the problems has been carried out.